 Denver Spine Surgeons emphasizes non-surgical treatment options for radicular pain for 8 weeks in advance of recommending spine surgery.
 But once non-surgical options fail to work, we believe in speeding the person back to activity with a minimally invasive spine surgery that can be done in day surgery so they are back home the same day.

 The surgeons at Denver Spine Surgeons are fellowship-trained—the highest level of training in spine surgery.
 They are also board-certified and concentrate their practice exclusively on spine surgery.
-Their expertise includes minimally invasive spine surgery, all common surgical problems in the neck and low back, scoliosis care and surgery, as well as new innovations including total disc replacement.
+Their expertise includes minimally invasive spine surgery, all common surgical problems in the neck and low back, scoliosis care and surgery, as well as new innovations including total disc replacement provided by Dr. Jantana.
 In addition, the surgeons at Denver Spine Surgeons are already referred some of the most complex spine cases throughout the Denver region and have extensive experience with cervical myelopathy, deformity surgery and revision surgery.
 This experience translates into improved patient care of all spinal problems.

 The following is a list of common spine surgeries performed by Denver Spine Surgeons